segmentio/segment-docs/src/connections/destinations/catalog/action-rokt-audiences/index.md

 Your Rokt destination is now ready to receive audiences, and your Persona audiences are now accessible in your Rokt Advertiser dashboard.
 Be aware, it can take 12-24 hours for the first sync when the number email identifies are in the millions.

 > warning ""
-> You can connect **ONE** Engage audience to a single instance of Rokt Audience destination.
-If you have multiple audiences, repeat the above process to create a new Rokt audience destination and connect the audience to new destination each time.
+> You can only connect **one** Engage audience to a single instance of the Rokt Audience (Actions) destination.
+If you have multiple audiences, repeat the above process to create a new Rokt Audience (Actions) destination and connect the audience to a new destination each time.

 {% include components/actions-fields.html %}